Crisnyan/tfg/tfg.typ

 $ mat(b_1, c_1, , , 0; a_2, b_2, c_2, ; , a_3, b_3, dots.down;
 , , dots.down, dots.down, c_(n-1); 0, , , a_n, b_n) vec(x_1, x_2, x_3, dots.v, x_n) =
 vec(d_1, d_2, d_3, dots.v, d_n) $
 The forward sweep consists of eliminating every element of the $a$ diagonal by performing row elimination, using the previous row's $b$ as the pivot.
-By reducing each row into having one less unknown, the final row ends up with only one unknown, $x_n$ , which can be easily solved algebraically.
-Now that $x_n$ has a value, the $n-1_"th"$ row can be solved.
+By reducing each row into having one less unknown, the final row ends up with only one unknown,
-This holds recursively, substituting the newly found value into the previous row until the first row is reached, solving the full vector of unknowns.
+$x_n$ , which can be easily solved algebraically.
+Now that $x_n$'s value is known, the $n-1_"th"$ row can be solved.This holds recursively, substituting the newly found value into the previous row until the first row is reached, solving the full vector of unknowns.

 #pagebreak()